-William Jewell College grants the Bachelor of Science degree with a major in nursing to traditional students through four-semester and five-semester (for courses in the major) tracks.
+William Jewell College grants the Bachelor of Science degree with a major in nursing to traditional students through 3-year and 4-year tracks.
 For students who have already completed a Bachelor's degree in a different field, there are 12-month or 16-month accelerated track (AT) programs.
 A degree-completion program is also available for students who have an Associate's degree in nursing and a license as an RN but who desire to finish a Bachelor's degree in nursing.
 [Refer to the Admission section of the catalog for details about qualifying for these nontraditional programs.]